 Lastly, the buyer will also have a chance to review the agreement.
 And once he or she agrees, they will also have to commit on paper.
 The buyer should include their official signature and the date.

-After the completion and signing of the agreement, there are some post-completion requirements the buyer would need to take.
-That includes;
+After the completion and signing of the agreement, there are some post-completion requirements the buyer would need to meet.
+That includes:

-- The payment of stamp duty and land tax depending on the asset type before the transfer of assets.
+• The payment of stamp duty and land tax depends on the asset type before the transfer.

-- VAT payment chargeable on the transfer of most assets.
-That ensures you’ve taken all legal considerations on the asset transfer from the seller to the purchaser.
+• VAT payment is chargeable on the transfer of most assets.
+That ensures you’ve taken all legal considerations into account during the asset transfer from the seller to the purchaser.

 Essentially, capital gains are the profit amounts a company makes on a capital asset.
-Capital gains can be further categorized into; short-term and long-term gains, according to IRS.
-The short-term gains are owned for a year or less and are taxed as ordinary income 10%-37%.
+Capital gains can be further categorized into short-term and long-term gains, according to the IRS.
+The short-term gains are owned for a year or less and are taxed as ordinary income at 10%–37%.

-On the other hand, long-term gains are usually owned for more than a year, and the tax brackets vary from one individual to the other.
-Long term capital gains are broken down as follows;
+On the other hand, long-term gains are usually owned for more than a year, and the tax brackets vary from one individual to the next.
+Long-term capital gains are broken down as follows:

 After an asset sale, the company still exists.
 However, administratively, you will still need to take the necessary steps to dissolve it and deal with any remaining assets and liabilities.

 Often, buyers prefer asset sales as they avoid inheriting the potential liabilities they would otherwise inherit through stock sales.
-Also, asset sales protect buyers from potential disputes such as product liability claims, contract claims, or employment-related lawsuits.
+Also, it protects buyers from potential disputes, such as product liability claims, contract claims, or employment-related lawsuits.